 - Use a vegetable peeler to remove the potato's skin.
-When working with a vegetable peeler, always face the blade away from your fingers and body to ensure you do not cut yourself.
+When working with a vegetable peeler, always face the blade away from your fingers and body to ensure you don't cut yourself.

-Remove the potato from the hot oil and pat it dry with a paper towel.
-Serve the fried whole potato while it is hot.
+- Remove the potato from the hot oil and pat it dry with a paper towel.
+Serve the fried whole potato while it's hot.

 Refrigerate leftover fried potato and consume it within 48 hours.

 Do not skip the step of poking the boiling potato with a fork.
 Aside from checking doneness, the poked holes ensure the potato does not explode in the hot oil.